fmhess/fmh_framebuffer/README.md

 ## Status
 It works.
 It has been tested on a Cyclone V HPS system while clocked at 60 MHz.
-It was connected to RAM through a 64 bit AXI bus, and its video output connected to a VIP Clocked Video Output displaying 24 bit truecolor at 800x480 resolution.
+It was connected to RAM through a 64 bit AXI bus.
+Its video output sent 4 color channels of 8 bits per color to a VIP Clocked Video Output running at 800x480 resolution.

 The latest version of this core may be found at <https://github.com/fmhess/fmh_framebuffer> .